CompuTec/computec-docs/docs/wms/user-guide/storage-units/su-disassembly.md

     ![Quantity](./media/su-quantity.webp)

-    >Note: You don’t have to move all items—you can disassemble only part of the SU’s contents.
+    >Note: You don’t have to move all items - you can disassemble only part of the SU’s contents.

-6. Click the icon to view the list of already picked items:
+6. Click on "Show Picked Items" view the list of already picked items:

     ![Source SU Content](./media/source-su.webp)